 - free service for small companies

 This tool helps you to automate your emails and allows you to create campaigns very quickly.
-The tool is straightforward to use, although some of their marketing features are limited, it’s more than enough to handle the marketing needs of a small fledgling company.
+The tool is straightforward to use; although some of their marketing features are limited, it’s more than enough to handle a small fledgling company’s marketing needs.

-It’s mandatory now that any business startup needs to have at least some semblance of a web presence.
-And to achieve that, design skill is essential for when you’re creating ads, posters, announcements.
+It’s mandatory now that any business startup needs to have at least some web presence semblance.
+And to achieve that, design skill is essential for creating ads, posters, announcements.
 This is where Canva comes into play.

 This tool offers web design services for people and organizations.
 Their service is free, but paid subscription affords you more options in design and other great features.
 Canva is an excellent option for small startups who don’t necessarily have the budget to hire a graphic designer.